A Woman in Berlin: Plot summary

-This rape experience creates some sort of turning point for the narrator, who decides after vomiting and crying that she has to use her brains to help her situation.
-She decides that she needs to “find a single wolf to keep away the pack” and heads outside to find some higher ranked Russian to have an exclusive sexual relationship with so that she doesn't get viciously and spontaneously raped every day by different men.
+This rape experience creates some sort of turning point for the Narrator, who decides after vomiting and crying that she has to use her brains to help her situation.
+She decides that she needs to "find a single wolf to keep away the pack" and heads outside to find some higher-ranked Soviet to have an exclusive sexual relationship with so that she does not get viciously and spontaneously raped every day by different men.
 Out in the street she meets Anatol, a lieutenant from Ukraine.
 She flirts with him briefly and they agree to meet at her place at 7 pm.
 That night Petka arrives with some of his friends and makes himself at home.
-Petka and his friends shock the widow and the narrator as they place their food straight on the table, throw bones to the floor, and spit casually.
-Despite the narrator's worries that Petka and Anatol might clash over her, when Anatol comes he is at ease in her apartment and she discovers that his rank means very little to the Russians.
-Over the next days, Anatol comes to have sex with the narrator and a "taboo" is formed in that the Russians know that she is claimed.
+Petka and his friends shock the Widow and the Narrator as they place their food straight on the table, throw bones to the floor, and spit casually.
+Despite the Narrator's worries that Petka and Anatol might clash over her, when Anatol comes he is at ease in her apartment and she discovers that his rank means very little to the Soviets.
+Over the next days, Anatol comes to have sex with the narrator and a "taboo" is formed in that the Soviets know that she is claimed.
 Anatol and his men come and go as they please and the widow's apartment is considered "Anatol's men's restaurant" but a restaurant where they bring the food.
-The narrator and the widow get food that the Russians bring and they benefit from the protection of Anatol's men against other Russian soldiers.
-The narrator also meets educated Russian soldiers, such as Andrei, and has many conversations about politics, fascism, and such.
-Petka shows up completely drunk in a fit of rage against the narrator and tries to hurt her but due to his drunkenness the widow and the narrator manage to push him out of the apartment.
-Among the many Russian visitors of the apartment, a pale blond lieutenant who has a lame leg and a clear dislike of the narrator rapes her one night, completely ignoring the "taboo" with Anatol.
+The Narrator and the Widow get food that the Soviets bring and they benefit from the protection of Anatol's men against other Soviet soldiers.
+The Narrator also meets educated Soviet soldiers, such as Andrei, and has many conversations about politics, fascism, and such.
+Petka shows up completely drunk in a fit of rage against the Narrator and tries to hurt her but due to his drunkenness the Widow and the Narrator manage to push him out of the apartment.
+Among the many Soviet visitors of the apartment, a pale blond lieutenant who has a lame leg and a clear dislike of the narrator rapes her one night, completely ignoring the "taboo" with Anatol.
 He arrives another day with a major and after conversing and drinking champagne; he asks the narrator if the major pleases her.
-The narrator realizes she has little choice considering Anatol has left and eventually decides to have sex with the major.
+The Narrator realizes she has little choice considering Anatol has left and eventually decides to have sex with the major.
 She accepts the relationship with the major and does not call it rape since it is consensual.
 The major is very pleasant, shares his life with her, and brings her food and supplies such as candles.
-The narrator contemplates her status as she agrees to have sexual relationships in return for goods and protection.
+The Narrator contemplates her status as she agrees to have sexual relationships in return for goods and protection.